The Attorney’s Guide to Link Building

 - Consider your audience: Lawyers must consider who they are writing for.
 If the goal is to attract clients, for example, the content cannot be dry and technical.
 It should provide answers to common client problems.

-- Ultimately, the owner of the site the guest post is appearing on will have the most say in what they want it to look like.
+- Be flexible: Ultimately, the owner of the site the guest post is appearing on will have the most say in what they want it to look like.

 Once you have the content written, outreach is the next step.
 Start with your own sphere of influence – for example, associates, other firms you might refer cases to or get cases from, other business owners, etc.